ahmedh7/Angular_ArcGIS_JS_WebMap/README.md

    - All form-based controls and interactions are styled with a clean, functional design.
    - Designed for clarity and ease of use.

-## 📅 Timeline & Notes

-- Maximum completion time: **2 days**.
-- If additional time is needed, please communicate the reason in advance.
-- After completion, notify the ADM team immediately for a review session via Microsoft Teams, including a technical walkthrough.

 ## 🛰️ Data Source

 - [Administrative_Boundaries_Reference_(view_layer)](https://www.arcgis.com) – FeatureServer hosted by ArcGIS Online.